 - Any dispute regarding a Viewer's access to a Document must be dealt with between the Viewer and the Customer only.
 In no circumstance will the Company perform a dispute resolution role between a Customer and a Viewer.

-- The Customer is responsible for ensuring its use of Displayr complies with the Privacy Laws, and any privacy laws in the jurisdiction where the Customer is located.
-The Customer indemnifies the Company for any breach the Customer makes of such privacy laws.
+- The Customer is responsible for ensuring its use of Displayr complies with the Data Protection Legislation.
+The Customer indemnifies the Company for any breach the Customer makes of such Data Protection Legislation.

 - The prerequisites to use Displayr are: